browserengineering/book/book/scheduling.md

 should have acceptable performance again.

 ::: {.further}

-It was not until the second decade of the 2000s that all modern browsers finished adopting a scheduled, task-based approach to rendering.
-Once the need became apparent due to the emergence of complex interactive web applications, it still took years of effort to safely refactor all of the complex existing browser codebases.
-In fact, in some ways it is only very recently--for [Chromium][renderingng] at least--that this process can perhaps be said to have completed.
-Though since software can always be improved, in some sense the work is never done.
+This scheduled, task-based approach to rendering is necessary for running complex interactive applications, but it still took until the 2010s for all modern browsers to adopt it.
+That's because it typically required extensive refactors of vast browser codebases.
+Chromium, for example, [only recently][renderingng] fully adopted this model, though of course work (always) remains to be done.
 :::

 [renderingng]: https://developer.chrome.com/blog/renderingng/